djole990/post-management-app/README.md

 4. During creation process you will be promted to choose:
   -if you want to add Angular routing (I have decided to add it later) -what stylesheet format you would like to use (I have picked CSS)
-5. After creatin process is finished you can run development server by navigating to your app folder and runing: ng serve
+5. After creation process is finished you can run development server by navigating to your app folder and runing: ng serve
 6. You can check your app at http://localhost:4200

 # Installing bootstrap